Mint.com Canadian Review

 The service is very easy to setup.
 It simply asks you to find your bank, then give your login details.
 Then find your credit card, and add your login details.
 Done deal, the basics are setup, and you are good to go.
 It pulls your transactions and starts to track them.
 Of course, you can spend more time establishing budgets or going over each individual transaction, making sure that they are accurate, but again this isn’t a hard thing to do.
 It’s very natural and intuitive.

 Mint.com has the ability to alert you if you overspend on a particular budget.
-It comes with standard budget areas like Groceries and Mortgage, so if you spend over what you are allotting for the month, Mint.com will email you and let you know – a handy service if you split purchases between two or more family members.
+It comes with standard budget areas like Groceries and Mortgage, so if you spend over what you are& allotting for the month, Mint.com will email you and let you know – a handy service if you split purchases between two or more family members.

 Mint also has a free iPhone app, one that is not as detailed as their web service, but is perfect for on-the-go checking of bank account balances or quickly settling budget disputes.
 Again, very quick and easy to set up, and smooth and intuitive once up and running.